pameck/pam.rucinque.com/content/post/appsec-self-help-sop.md

 +++
 draft = false
-slug = "appsec-reminder-sop"
+slug = "appsec-self-help-sop"
 share = true
 date = "2017-01-29T13:35:24+11:00"
-title = "An AppSec Reminder: SOP" tags = ["security","tech", "english"] image = "images/post-cover.jpg"
+title = "AppSec Self Help: Same Origin Policy" tags = ["security","tech", "english"] image = "images/post-cover.jpg"
 comments = true
 +++
 <br>

-This post is part of a series that started [here](/post/appsec-reminder).
+This post is part of a "self help adventure" I started [here](/post/appsec-self-help).
 This one specifically is about SOP, the cornerstone of Web security. <!--more-->

 ### SOP
 The Same Origin Policy exists because we need to protect end-users, those accessing websites through browsers. _If SOP didn't exist, this is what could go wrong:_